Damien Di Fede

 Shortly after my arrival, I went to Graz with Johannes Grenzfurthner from monochrom to give a lecture to his class about installation and video game work that I have done over the past several years.

 Between November 9th and November 17th I participated in Fuck This Jam, a global game jam, and created a game called Portraying The Terran Condition: An Approach To Simulate A Civilization, which is a First Person "Research" Shooter.
 The game is a collaboration with Johannes.
 He wrote the narrative for the game and gave feedback on the gameplay.
-The game is playable on Mac or PC and can be acquired from my website (http://code.compartmental.net/2012/11/18/portraying-the-terran-condition-an-approach-to-simulate-a-civilization/) or from monochrom's (http://monochrom.at/portraying-the-terran-condition).
+The game is playable on Mac or PC and can be acquired from my website (<link http: code.compartmental.net portraying-the-terran-condition-an-approach-to-simulate-a-civilization _blank external-link-new-window externen link in neuem>

-The game was also mentioned in a post about the game jam on the well-regarded gaming blog Rock, Paper, Shotgun. www.rockpapershotgun.com/2012/11/21/here-are-some-fuck-this-jam-games-i-like
+The game was also mentioned in a post about the game jam on the well-regarded gaming blog Rock, Paper, Shotgun. <link http: www.rockpapershotgun.com here-are-some-fuck-this-jam-games-i-like>www.rockpapershotgun.com/2012/11/21/here-are-some-fuck-this-jam-games-i-like

-THE DANCINGULARITY is also now open source and is available on my GitHub page: https://github.com/ddf/DANCINGULARITY
+THE DANCINGULARITY is also now open source and is available on my GitHub page: <link https: github.com ddf dancingularity _blank external-link-new-window externen link in neuem>

 The entire experience was fantastic!
 The room was perfect for working on THE DANCINGULARITY, monochrom was a wonderful host, and of course Vienna is a city rich in art, cultural history, and punsch.
 I am very grateful for the experience and would return in a heartbeat.